-3. Wait - if response received, log IP + response payload; otherwise, timeout need to wait for responses + you can minimize memory usage
+3. Wait - if response received, log IP + response payload; otherwise, timeout memory usage

 How does it work?

 Short answer: reduce / eliminate state associated with scanning!

 - 1. Efficient random IP tracking: How can we scan all IPv4 addresses, randomly, without remembering all the ones we have already scanned? - 2.
 Stateless scanning: How can we send out network requests without waiting for a response?